-Second pedestrian access.
+Inbound vehicle access and first pedestrian access.

-Third pedestrian access.
+Outbound vehicle access and second pedestrian access.

-If Video equipment is being used as part of the TRICS Survey, it is the responsibility of the Survey Company to attain permission from the client before the survey is undertaken, stating the reasons why the use of video is required.
+If video equipment is being used as part of the TRICS Survey, it is the responsibility of the Survey Company to attain permission from the client before the survey is undertaken, stating the reasons why the use of video is required.
 Permission might also be required from the Local Highway Authority if equipment is being mounted on street furniture.
 Adequate signage in the vicinity of the video recording equipment needs to be provided to notify individuals of surveillance information processing, the signs should also state people's rights of access to recordings/images of themselves.
-Video equipment should only be placed in areas required for the purposes of the survey and should have consideration to the privacy of the general public, the survey company should undertake a Privacy Impact Assessment (PIA) to ensure that all cameras serve a legitimate purpose for the undertaking of the survey company prior to the survey being undertaken.
+Video equipment should only be placed in areas required for the purposes of the survey and should have consideration to the privacy of the general public, the survey company should undertake a Privacy Impact Assessment (PIA) to ensure all cameras serve a legitimate purpose for the undertaking of the specific transportation survey.
+All camera locations will be agreed, in writing, between the site operator and the survey company prior to the survey being undertaken.

-The video footage should only be used for the purposes of the survey being undertaken and should use as low resolution as possible for the purpose of the survey to ensure that recognition of facial features is minimised, video records should not contain any audio content.
+The video footage should only be used for the purposes of the survey being undertaken and should use as low resolution as possible for the purpose of the survey to ensure recognition of facial features is minimised, video records should not contain any audio content.
 Once completed the video files should be securely stored in compliance with General Data Protection Regulations and access restricted to authorised personnel only.
-The video files should be deleted once the survey data has been fully validated by TRICS Consortium Limited.
+The video files should be deleted once the survey data has been fully validated by TRICS Consortium Ltd.